"Your Outdoor Living Specialists"

 2.3 These Terms prevail over any inconsistent terms proposed by the Customer unless expressly agreed in writing by an authorised officer of the Company.

-2.4 Hierarchy of Documents.
-If there is any inconsistency between these Terms and any quotation, drawing, specification, plan, correspondence or other document, these Terms prevail unless the Company expressly states otherwise in writing.
+2.4 If there is any inconsistency between these Terms and any quotation, drawing, specification, plan, correspondence or other document, these Terms prevail unless the Company expressly states otherwise in writing.

 3. Quotations, Price and GST